AinfinitedZ/233-6/log.md

 Add comments to graph.

+4.22 12:48

+Modify the DFS method.
+Fix the bug that it would wrongly recall the stacks.

 Extra credit:

 <img src="/Users/daniel.l/Library/Application Support/typora-user-images/image-20220421215220172.png" alt="image-20220421215220172" style="zoom:150%;" />

+ I have built a doubly directed, weight graph for part of American map, since dijkstra method is applied for non-negative weight, directed map.

 Shortest Path from cleveland to cincinnati:
 Cleveland -> Columbus -> Cincinnati -> 	249 miles